-As a first application example of MCPT we investigate the demand for different guaranteed products.
 For the sake of comparability, we apply this approach to the guaranteed contracts presented by Ebert et al. (2012), i.e. we consider three different types of guarantees (roll-up, ratch-up and cliquet) and a product without guarantee.
 The roll-up guarantee provides a minimal terminal payoff, which is based on some guaranteed rate of interest.
 The ratch-up guarantee additionally includes a lock-in feature: The guaranteed benefit is the higher of a fixed guaranteed amount (calculated as in the roll-up case) and the highest investment account value at any pre-specified lock-in date.
 Finally, the cliquet guarantee credits in each period the higher of a guaranteed rate and the performance of the underlying investment.
 We analyze these products in a Black Scholes framework without considering mortality or default risk.
-In this setting we can derive closed-form solutions for the arbitrage free prices of all three products at any valuation date.
-We use these prices as the basis for the annual changes of the value.
+In this setting we can for all three products derive closed-form solutions for the arbitrage free prices at any valuation date.
+We use these prices as the basis for the annual changes in the value.
 We then use Monte Carlo simulations to evaluate these products under EUT, CPT and MCPT.
 We are able to replicate the results of Ebert et al. (2012) under EUT and CPT, particularly the fact that CPT can explain the demand for guarantees but not for the more complex forms of guarantees.
 However, under our new MCPT approach, the complex products typically dominate the simple products: For investors who evaluate utility considering possible future interim changes, the subjective utility is higher for the complex than for the simple guaranteed products.
 Also, if only products without guarantee are considered, under MCPT, an equity ratio of 0% is often optimal.
 This result is in line with the findings of Benartzi & Thaler (1995) and explains the demand for very safe assets even for long term investments that can be observed in many countries.
 Finally, we present a combined CPT and MCPT approach, where both, annual changes and the distribution of the terminal wealth are evaluated by the investor.
 Our analysis under this combined model shows that the demand for complex guaranteed products can be explained, even if the annual price changes only partially influence the total subjective utility.
 The remainder of this paper is organized as follows.
 Section 2 gives a short introduction to CPT.
 Moreover, we motivate and present our MCPT approach.
 In Section 3, we apply MCPT to explain the demand for cliquet type guarantees.
-We specify the considered products and the model for the financial market and present numerical results, as well as sensitivity analyses.
-Section 4 summarizes and gives an outlook for future research.
-Finally, the closed-form arbitrage free prices for the considered contracts are given in the Appendix.
+We specify the considered products and the model for the financial market and derive closed-form arbitrage free prices for the contracts before presenting numerical results, as well as sensitivity analyses.
+Finally, Section 4 summarizes and gives an outlook for future research.